 Day 02 – Kathmandu Sightseeing Tour- Nagarkot

 Today, our sightseeing tour starts from the holy temple of Hindu followers, Pashupatinath temple.
 Then we go to Boudhanath, 8 km east of Kathmandu.
 Within the afternoon, we drove to Bhaktapur and explored architectural temples, shrines similar to Lion gate, Golden Gate, and, therefore, the Palace of 55 windows.
-We then head towards Nagarkot to discover the mesmerizing sunrise and sunset along with a spectacular side view of Himalayan ranges.
+We then head towards Nagarkot to discover the mesmerizing sunrise and sunset and a spectacular side view of the Himalayan ranges.

 Day 03 – Nagarkot to Kathmandu

 Our morning begins with the enthralling sunrise alongside the comfortable hill views.
 After breakfast, we checked into Kathmandu.
 On arrival, we proceed with the excursion of Patan Durbar Square.
 We will visit Krishna Temple, Patan Durbar with Royal bath, Hiranya Varna Mahavir – a Buddhist Monastery.
 Then we will go to Kathmandu durbar square – a historical palace of Nepal.
 We see Kumari Temple, Kasthamandap, etc. Ultimately, we all moved towards Swayambhunath.
 After completion of these places, we will return to the hotel overnight.

 Day 04 – Kathmandu to Pokhara